GlobalFishingWatch/map-client/app/src/_map/README.md

   }
 ```

+### `staticLayer.selected`

+Boolean.
+If set to true, overrides any provided `selectedFeatures` and applies selected style to the whole layer.

 ### `staticLayer.highlightedFeatures`

 Object.
 Defines which features will appear highlighted (ie on mouse hover) on the map.
 See `staticLayer.selectedFeatures` above for parameters.

+### `staticLayer.highlighted`

+Boolean.
+If set to true, overrides any provided `highlightedFeatures` and applies higlighted style to the whole layer.

 ### `staticLayer.interactive`